nitinkc/nitinkc.github.io/_posts/Java/2023-10-20-java-tests.md

 }
 ```

-Instead of using Arrays.asList use List.of(), the immutable variant.
-Similarly use Set.of and Map.of.
+Instead of using `Arrays.asList` use `List.of()`, the immutable variant.
+Similarly, use `Set.of` and `Map.of`.

 * The Set's of does not provide duplicate
 * the of methods does not permit nulls

 # Streams Purity - Shared Mutability

-The execution is always lazy in Java or C#.
-For Kotlin and Scala you can choose between eager adn lazy
+- The execution is always lazy in Java or C#.
+  - For Kotlin and Scala you can choose between eager and lazy

-Functional programming relies on lazy evaluation for efficiency
+- Functional programming relies on lazy evaluation for efficiency

-Lazy evaluation relies on purity of functions for correctness.
+- Lazy evaluation relies on **purity of functions** for correctness.

-Programmers need to make sure that Lambda are pure
+Programmers need to make sure that Lambdas are pure

-Rule for purity:-
+### Rule for purity

 Rule 1 is necessary but not sufficient
-1. No shared mutability.
-The function does not make any change that is visible outside
+1. **No shared mutability** :  The function does not make any change that is visible outside
-2. the function does not depend on anything that may change from outside
+2. The function does not depend on anything that may change from outside

 ### Parallels